Understanding the Basics: What is AI?

 When to Use Generative AI vs. Traditional AI in Business

-Businesses must choose between generative AI and traditional AI based on their specific needs.
-Traditional AI is ideal for tasks that involve large-scale data analysis, predictive modeling, and automation of repetitive tasks.
-Generative AI, on the other hand, is best suited for creative applications like content generation, product design, and advanced decision-making.
+Organizations need to choose either generative AI or traditional AI based on their needs.
+Traditional AI lends itself best to use cases focusing on large data mining, predictive analytics, and automation of repetitive processes.
+Generative AI fits best in creative applications such as content generation, product and service design, and complex decision-making.

 Cost and Implementation Considerations for Each Type of AI